 - Poor maintenance by companies that own golf carts for people to use

 Additionally, golf cart occupants may be injured in accidents that are caused by negligent motorists.

 Suffering a serious injury in a golf cart accident can leave you with mounting expenses and income losses while you recover.
 If your accident was caused by design problems or the negligence of a motorist, you may be able to recover compensation for your losses.
-Contact a Houston golf cart accident attorney at the Ammons Law Office today to schedule a consultation.
+Contact us today to schedule a consultation.